 (b) The use of physical force, threats or intimidation to interfere with the exercise of official duties by a justice or law enforcement official in relation to the commission of offences covered by this Convention.
 Nothing in this subparagraph shall prejudice the rights of States Parties to have legislation that protects other categories of public officials.

+[Article 34 bis.
+Other illegal acts

+This Convention shall not preclude a State party from establishing as an offence any other illegal act committed intentionally by means of ICT that causes substantial harm.: RU]

 CLUSTER 11